Last updated on May 21, 2020 at 13:30

 Desquamative interstitial pneumonia (DIP) is characterized by macrophages containing brown pigment, and inflamed alveolar septa.
 The fibrosis is usually mild and doesn’t cause severe pulmonary dysfunction.

-Langerhans cell histiocytosis is a systemic disease that can affect the lung.
+Pulmonary langerhans cell histiocytosis is a systemic disease that can affect the lung, causing restrictive disease.

 A number of diseases are characterised by infiltration and activation of eosinophils due to increased alveolar IL-5 (which activates eosinophils).
 They generally have immunological origin.